READING CURRICULUM

 Sensory Lessons & Activities

-identifying, copying, drawing, memorizing & grouping pictures, letters, numbers, words, sentences.
+identifying, connecting, copying, drawing, memorizing & grouping pictures, letters, numbers, words, and sentences

 Problem Solving Skills